m-labs/artiq/doc/manual/compiler.rst

 Compiler
 ========

 The ARTIQ compiler transforms the Python code of the kernels into machine code executable on the core device.
-For limited purposes (normally, obtaining executable binaries of idle and startup kernels), it can be accessed through ``artiq_compile``.
+For limited purposes (normally, obtaining executable binaries of idle and startup kernels), it can be accessed through :mod:`~artiq.frontend.artiq_compile`.
 Otherwise it is invoked automatically whenever a function with an applicable decorator is called.

 ARTIQ kernel code accepts *nearly,* but not quite, a strict subset of Python 3.
 The necessities of real-time operation impose a harsher set of limitations; as a result, many Python features are necessarily omitted, and there are some specific discrepancies (see also :ref:`compiler-pitfalls`).